DasEd955/Stocks-Subreddit-Classifier/planning.md

 `Interpretive_Opinion` and `News_Information` were the easiest labels to find — opinion posts are the default mode of social media commentary, and news reposts are extremely common on financial subreddits. `Low_Quality_Misleading` examples were also abundant, though they required more judgment to distinguish from strong opinions.

 `Evidence_Based_Analysis` proved the hardest to find in sufficient quantity.
-Genuinely evidence-grounded posts are rarer in retail-investor communities than casual observation suggests — most posts that look analytical on the surface fail the "could the evidence stand alone" test upon closer inspection.
+Genuinely evidence-grounded posts are rarer in retail-investor communities than casual observation suggests.
+Most posts that look analytical on the surface fail the "could the evidence stand alone" test upon closer inspection.

 **Imbalance resolution:** Rather than discarding examples from overrepresented classes (which would waste real data and reduce total signal), class weights were computed using inverse frequency and applied to the `CrossEntropyLoss` function during fine-tuning.
 This mathematically equalizes the model's learning pressure across labels without altering the dataset distribution: